+Intercultural dialogue is not an priority of cultural policies in Poland.
 There are no specific state programmes to support trans-national intercultural dialogue.
 Some of the activities in this field are covered by the Euroregions.
-In Poland, there are 18 Euroregions.
+In Poland, there are 16 Euroregions.
 These are:

 - Nysa (1991, Czech Republic, Germany and Poland);

 - Pro Europa Viadrina (1993, Poland and Germany);

 - Pomerania (1995, Poland, Germany, Sweden);

 - Karpacki (1993, Poland, Ukraine, Hungary, Slovakia, Romania);